jyn514/second-website/_posts/2022-09-02-git-cheats.md

 DO NOT DO THIS IF YOU HAVE WORK YOU WANT TO SAVE

 Run `git checkout --force $(git rev-parse --abbrev-ref origin/HEAD)`.
-If that gives an error for any reason try `origin/master `or `origin/main` instead.
+If that gives an error for any reason try `git checkout --force origin/master `or `origin/main` instead.
 If none of those work IDK what to tell you maybe wiping the repo is the best idea after all.
 Good luck.

 #### I have work I want to save please help me fix this I have a deadline in an hour